C Container Collection (CCC)

 ok if the clearing was a success or an input error if list or destroy is NULL.

-If the list has not been given allocation permission the user should free the list elements with the destructor if they wish to do so.
+If the list is not provided with an allocator, &(CCC_Allocator){}, the user should free the list elements with the destructor if they wish to do so.
 The implementation ensures the function is called after the element is removed.
 Otherwise, the user must manage their elements at their discretion after the list is emptied in this function.

 ◆ CCC_doubly_linked_list_count()